carboncopies/BrainGenix-API/Docs/API.md

 - (int) `ImageHeight_px=` Set the height of the image in pixels.
 - (float) `SliceThickness_nm=` Set the thickness of each slice in nanometers.
 - (float) `ScanRegionOverlap_percent=` Set the overlap for the resulting image stacks.
+- (float) `MicroscopeFOV_deg=` Sets the FOV of the microscope in degrees.
+This does not have an affect on the overall scan size, as that is accounted for with automatic positioning.
+- (int) `NumPixelsPerVoxel_px=` Sets the size that voxels are shown in images in pixels.

 **Response**: